-Volume metadata, including configured quotas and file screens and the file screen auditing log.
+Volume metadata, including configured quotas, file screens, and the file screen auditing log.
 This information is saved in the System Volume Information folder on any volume where quotas or file screens have been created.
-To provide flexible support for management of storage resources in a variety of scenarios, including failover clusters, these settings travel with the volume.
+To provide flexible support for management of storage resources in a variety of scenarios, including failover clusters, these settings stay with the volume.

 To perform a full backup and restore of File Server Resource Manager configurations, you must use a backup utility such as Windows Server Backup that is compatible with the VSS writer infrastructure.
 System metadata for File Server Resource Manager is backed up and restored as part of the system state, and volume metadata is backed up and restored on any volume under management.
 In a cluster, the backup and restore of File Server Resource Manager system metadata depends on the successful backup and restore of the cluster database.

-To back up only your quota templates, file screen templates, and file groups, you can export them to XML files in a disk location that you choose by using the command-line tools dirquota.exe and filescrn.exe.
-Using these exported XML files, you can restore templates and file groups on your local computer at a later date, or import them on a remote computer with File Server Resource Manager installed.
-For more information about template export and import, see Template Export and Import Scenarios later in this guide.
+To back up only your quota templates, file screen templates, and file groups, you can export them as XML files to a location on your hard disk drive.
+Choose the backup location by using the command-line tools dirquota.exe and filescrn.exe.
+By using these exported XML files, you can restore templates and file groups on your local computer at a later date, or import them on a remote computer that has File Server Resource Manager installed..